Air Fryer Recipe

 Method

-1. Bring water or vegetable stock to a boil in a saucepan.
+1. Bring the water or vegetable stock to the boil in a saucepan.

-3. Add salt and simmer for about 30 minutes until smooth and thick, stirring occasionally.
+3. Add the salt and simmer for about 30 minutes until smooth and thick, stirring occasionally.

-4. Spread cooked polenta onto a baking sheet to a thickness of about 1cm, cool, cover, and refrigerate for at least 1 hour until firm.
+4. Spread the cooked polenta onto a baking sheet to a thickness of about 1cm, then cool, cover, and refrigerate for at least 1 hour until firm.

-5. Cut the firm polenta into strips resembling fries.
+5. Cut the firm polenta into strips shaped like fries.

-6. Combine olive oil, smoked paprika, garlic powder, black pepper, and cayenne pepper in a bowl.
+6. Mix the olive oil, smoked paprika, garlic powder, black pepper, and cayenne pepper together in a bowl.

-7. Toss polenta strips in the spice mixture until well-coated.
+7. Toss the polenta strips in the spice mixture until evenly coated.

-9. Arrange polenta fries in a single layer in the air fryer basket and cook for 15-20 minutes, flipping halfway through until golden and crispy.
+9. Arrange the polenta fries in a single layer in the air fryer basket and cook for 15-20 minutes, flipping halfway through, until golden and crispy.

 Why this works in an air fryer